victorcouste/trino-dbt-demo/README.md

 - [Trino](https://trino.io), formerly [PrestoSQL](https://trino.io/blog/2020/12/27/announcing-trino.html), is a fast distributed SQL query engine for big data analytics that helps you explore your data universe ([more details](https://trino.io/docs/current/overview/use-cases.html)).

 Why not use dbt + trino as an ETL tool?
-A match made in heaven ?
+A match made in heaven?

 Trino connect to multiple data sources with 1 connection and process the SQL queries, dbt handles these SQL transformation queries to create tables or views.